 I expect that much of the problem lies in the fact that a company as huge as eBay is not a single-minded, monolithic entity.
 They are a myriad of departments, offices, individuals; any of whom may have conflicting goals.
 I've no doubt that the majority of eBay's departments would have been opposed to cookie stuffing had they known about it, but those in the group I worked with clearly embraced it; and my reckoning is that one such conflict of viewpoints surfacing is what triggered the June 2007 crackdown.

 This article is my advice for how eBay can fix their affiliate marketing program.
-Its purpose is not to excuse my own actions, but to help other affiliates stay out of trouble and to help eBay get its own house into a little better order.
+Its purpose is to help other affiliates stay out of trouble and to help eBay get its own house into a little better order.

 1. Don't be a cookie stuffing free-for-all.

 This was among the most outrageous cookie stuffing examples I'd ever seen; and remember, this was three years after they reported my company to the FBI -- and eBay was showcasing it.
 Clearly, eBay had taken no serious steps to eradicate cookie stuffing, or else they were almost unbelievably incompetent at recognizing it.
 I believe the former is the case.
+And regardless, it is eBay, not the affiliate placing the ad, who decides whether or not to write the cookie.
 At least as recently as 2010, they had plenty of bats remaining in their attic.